-There are lots of ways to volunteer and support the work of ASAN!
+There are lots of ways to support the work of ASAN!

 Help Distribute our Resources

 You can help by spreading the word about ASAN’s resources.
 This can be through posting on social media, referring our resources to people in your community who would benefit from them, or by using our resources in your advocacy work, such as in a state Developmental Disability Council or a meeting with your elected representatives.

 You can join us as a member and/or sign-up to get emails from us.
 We often send out local and national action alerts with instructions about how to get involved in specific actions; for example, calling/writing to your state Senators about an important bill.

 If you’re interested in legislative/policy issues, you look at our Policy Toolkits and then start working on an issue in your state.

 - Click here to see a list of available resource guides from the Pacific Alliance on Disability Self Advocacy, including “Legislative Advocacy 101: Getting Your Voice Heard”